Olaideakin/Documenting-Sales-Data-Analysis-Project/README.md

 1) What is the sum of revenue by region?
 2) What is the sum of units sold by region?
 3) What is the top 10 stores by revenue?
-4) What is the bottom 5 stores by revenue?
+4) What is the bottom 5 stores by units sold?
 5) What is the top 5 markets by revenue?
-6) What is the line of business by units sold?
+6) What is the line of business by average units sold and revenue?
 7) What is the average revenue by region?

 ### Functions Used